Looking for laid-back, beachy vibes during your trip to Oahu? You can’t miss the chance to visit North Shore, Hawaii, on the island of Oahu!

 I ordered a large coconut, pina colada, and guava shaved ice with sweetened condensed milk.
 I will say it wasn’t my favorite shaved ice I had in Hawaii, but it was definitely the best value and a refreshing way to end a fun day on the North Shore!

 Tip: The line to Matsumoto is almost always long—after all, they serve almost 1,000 shave ice every day.
 However, don’t let the line deter you.
 It moves quickly, and it’s worth waiting for!

-How to End Your Day Trip to the North Shore
+How to End Your Day Trip to North Shore, Oahu

 After grabbing shave ice, you can choose if you want to grab dinner on the North Shore or drive back to Waikiki to grab dinner there.
 We opted for the latter option, but here are some popular places to eat on the North Shore if you decide to stay: